- Home

 Deputy Chief Glenn resides on a farm just outside the City limits of Spring Hill with his wife, Sarah, and two daughters.
 He spends most of his time outside hay farming and acting as a truck driver and stable hand for his two daughters who barrel race.

-Administrative Captain Lisa Burns began her fire service career in 1986 as a full-time paid Firefighter/EMT for Orange County Fire Department in Orange County, Florida.
+Captain Lisa Burns began her fire service career in 1986 as a full-time paid Firefighter/EMT for Orange County Fire Department in Orange County, Florida.
 She has over 30 years of experience in the suppression side of the fire service.
-Joining Spring Hill Fire Department in 2017, Lisa is the Administrative Captain to the department, handling budget, accounts payable, uniforms, and logistics.

 Contact Us